Greenview, Calgary: Demographics

 Residents in this community had a median household income of $45,898 in 2000, and there were 19% low income residents living in the neighbourhood.
 As of 2000, 20.6% of the residents were immigrants.
 A proportion of 48.5% of the buildings were condominiums or apartments, and 65.4% of the housing was used for renting.

+Crime

 Education

 The community is served by Colonel Sanders Elementary, Thorncliffe Elementary and Greenview Bilingual Elementary public schools, as well as Corpus Christi Elementary School (Catholic).